There are 2 things you must know about dog ramps and pet stairs and they are…

 - How stable is it – something that wobbles may be difficult or unsafe for your pet to use

 - Non slip surface – having your pet slip, especially if used outdoors in wet weather or with muddy paws can cause injury

 - How steep the slope of the ramp is – a longer more gradual incline may be easier for your dog to navigate

 - Type of material

 “Note: some of the links below are affiliate links (links to my affiliate disclosure policy on another page), which means that we get a few pennies if you make a purchase, at no extra cost to you, to help support this blog and my rescue work (and we really, really appreciate it!)“

-Some of the popular ramps and stairs to choose from
+Some of the popular dog stairs and ramps

 - Measures 70” x 17” open, 37” folded